janglikv/rc-state/README.md

 -   `store.useSelector`: get the state of the store, and subscribe to changes in the state.
 -   `store.useActions`: get the updater function of the store, form `options.actions`.
 -   `store.selector.use...`: get the selector function of the store, form `options.select`.
+-   `store.Customer`: wrap the component with a customer. see demo2.